Fair task allocation in transportation: Computational results

 We first present the results of the fair allocations compared to the minimum-cost allocations for the experiments with all six scenarios.
 In Figures \ref{fig:gaps5} and \ref{fig:gaps10}, the average price of fairness over 100 experiments per scenario, with \emph{5\% capacity} and \emph{10\% capacity}, respectively, are shown in a boxplot.
 Tables \ref{table:avgOptFair5} and \ref{table:avgOptFair10} show the accompanying statistics, i.e., the mean, standard deviation, and the minimum and maximum.

 It is clear that costs play an important role in the differences in the total cost between the minimum-cost and fair solutions.
-In the scenario with homogeneous costs (i.e., low/hom, high/hom, mix/hom), the price of fairness ranges from $0$ to $2.42\%$.
-However, in the scenarios with heterogeneous costs (i.e., low/het, high/het, mix/het) the price of fairness ranges from $0$ to a staggering $17.27\%$.
+In the scenario with homogeneous costs (i.e., low/hom, high/hom, mix/hom), the price of fairness ranges from $0$ to $2.42$.
+However, in the scenarios with heterogeneous costs (i.e., low/het, high/het, mix/het) the price of fairness ranges from $0$ to a staggering $17.27$.
 This is as expected, because if the costs are similar for all jobs for all companies, it will be relatively easy to reallocate jobs to a different company with similar costs.
 Once costs vary more among companies there will be an increase in costs because jobs that were allocated to relatively cheap companies are forced to be reallocated to more expensive companies.

 The seeming discrepancy in the low/het scenario between the $5\%$ and $10\%$ capacity cases can be explained by the structure of the low/het scenario.
 Because there are only low competition companies in this scenario, all companies will bid on only a few jobs.
 When we set the capacity for each time period to only $5\%$ of those bids, it happens frequently that the capacity is set to an extremely low number, i.e., $0$ or $1$.
 This means that there is not much leeway in the fair solution for jobs to be reallocated.
-Often, the fair solution is similar to the minimum-cost solution as there are only a few other possible allocations.
-This can be also observed in Table \ref{table:avgOptFair5} where the means of the costs of the minimum-cost and the fair solutions are similar but extremely high compared to the low/hom scenario, even though the costs are drawn from the same distribution for all companies in the two scenarios.
+The fair solution is often similar to the minimum-cost solution as there are only a few other possible allocations.
+This can also be observed in Table \ref{table:avgOptFair5} where the means of the costs of the minimum-cost and the fair solutions in the low/het scenario are similar but are extremely high compared to those in the low/hom scenario.

 By increasing the capacity to $10\%$, we allow more room for jobs to be reallocated.
 In Table \ref{table:avgOptFair10} we can see that the difference in average cost between the low/het and low/hom scenarios in the minimum-cost solution is significantly smaller than in the $5\%$ capacity case.
-As there is more room for reallocation, this eventually results in a possibly higher price of fairness.
+As there is more room for reallocation, this eventually results in a higher price of fairness.